RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a
     :ref:`SpecTypeBuildOptionCXXCompilerCheckAction`.

+comment
+    The attribute value shall be a string.
+There is no action performed.
+The attribute value is a comment.

 define
     The attribute value shall be an optional string.
 The action adds a define to the configuration set.
 If the attribute value is present, then it is